-Here is all you need to know about what a science background of study is and how to write one.
+Here is all you need to know about the study's science background and how to write one.

 Exclusive: Former presidential aide reveals why PDP will dislodge APC, win presidential election in 2023

-The background of study will provide your readers with context to the information talked about throughout your research paper.
+The background of the study will provide your readers with context to the information discussed throughout your research paper.
 It can include both relevant and essential studies.

 The background of the study is used to prove that a thesis question is relevant and also to develop the thesis.
 In summary, a good background of the study is the work done to determine that your research question or thesis topic is a problem and that the method used is the one required to solve the issue or answer the question.

-What is the importance of background of the study?
+What is the importance of the background of the study?

 The background of the study helps your reader determine if you have a basic understanding of the research problem being investigated and promotes confidence in the overall quality of your analysis and findings.

-How to write background of the study in a research paper
+How to write the background of the study in a research paper

 - Stage 4.
 Complete your research using the thesis statement as your guide.
 Find sources that are relevant to your specific thesis and provide more insight into your research question using these sources.
-Your sources should provide information on the history and past researches related to your thesis.
+Your sources should provide information on your thesis's history and past research.

 - Stage 5.
 As you create your background study, create relevant sections.
-When you start writing, create five different sections that have the key issues, major findings, and the controversies that are surrounding your thesis, and also a section that provides evaluation and a conclusion.
+When you start writing, create five sections with the key issues, major findings, and controversies surrounding your thesis, and a section that provides evaluation and a conclusion.

 - Stage 6.
 Identify the further studies that need to be done in the conclusion section.
-Also mention possible solutions to the issues that have not been put into consideration in the past.
+Also, mention possible solutions to the issues that have not been considered in the past.